ibanner56/NotRubyButChef/Mains/SlowCookerCranberryBarbecueMeatballs.md

 - 1 14oz can whole cranberry sauce
 - 1 14oz can jellied cranberry sauce
 - 2 18oz bottles Sweet Baby Ray's Sweet and Spicy barbecue sauce
+- 1 Tbsp lemon juice

 # Directions
-Mix sauces together in a dutch oven over medium heat until bubbly.
+Mix sauces and lemon juice together in a dutch oven over medium heat until bubbly.
 Add meatballs and cook on low for as long as you'd like, allowing the sauce to thicken.